karenortizbecerra/website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am an applied economist working in the fields of development economics and applied econometrics.
-I use theory and quantitative methods to study the implications of agricultural development and policy programs on aggregate welfare in local economies.
-In a second line of work, I examine questions related to the econometrics of impact evaluation with a special focus on attrition and internal validity.
+My primary research examines the implications of agricultural development and technical change on the welfare and structural transformation of local economies.

+In a complementary line of work, I study questions on the econometrics of impact evaluation, with an emphasis on attrition and the internal validity of treatment effect studies.
-Prior to my doctoral studies, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.

-I will be joining the Economics Department at the University of San Diego as an Assistant Professor in August 2022.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/papers/KarenOrtizBecerra_CV.pdf" "newtab" >}}CV{{< /staticref >}}.